svtk/AtomicKotlinCourse/Programming Basics/Repetition with while/Exercise 3/task.md

 ## Repetition with `while` (#3)

-Using a `while` loop, write a function that sums only even numbers up to and including a given number, which you pass as the parameter.
+Using a `while` loop, write a function that sums only even numbers up to and including a given number (the parameter).